egovernments/iFix-Dev/domain-services/ifix-es-pipeline/LOCALSETUP.md

 ## Running Locally

-To run the national-dashboard-kafka-pipeline service locally, you need to run kafka.
+To run the ifix-es-pipeline service locally, you need to run kafka.